-Various food safety control measures help to minimise the risks of parasites in store-bought seafood; however, if you are concerned that your chosen fish may contain parasites, extended pre-freezing (or freezing the finished jerky), pre-heating, and/or exposure to high(er) temperatures can be used as added precautions.
-You can read more about jerky safety via the FSIS.
+Various food safety control measures help to minimise the risks of parasites in store-bought seafood; however, if you are concerned that your chosen fish may contain parasites, pre-freezing before you make jerky, pre-heating before dehydrating, and/or exposure to high(er) temperatures can be used as added precautions.
+You can read more about making jerky safely via the FSIS.
 Their guidance has been revised since this post was first written and we’ve updated the links.
 They currently recommend pre-heating when making jerky for human consumption to ensure that you get a suitable temperature early in the process, while the meat or fish is still wet.

 Additional Fish Jerky Tips and Tricks

 - First time making jerky treats?
 There are a variety of jerky recipes on the blog, but a great starting point is the comprehensive post on making and storing homemade jerky and other dehydrated dog treats.
 It will take you through the basics of dehydrating treats, different types of dehydrated treats, food safety, and treat storage tips.

 - For safety, start with a quality lean fish, practice safe food handling, preheat (optional for added safety), and dehydrate with care using meat appropriate dehydrator settings or oven temperatures.
 You can read more about jerky safety via the FSIS.

-- The easiest way to marinate prepared meats, fish, or other foods for making jerky is to toss everything into a Ziploc bag.
-However, if you’re like us and trying to reduce your waste then a dish works great, just a little extra clean up and no extra waste.
+- The easiest way to marinate prepared meats, fish, or other foods for making jerky is to toss everything together into a Ziploc bag.
+However, if you’re like us and trying to reduce your waste then using a dish works great, just a little extra clean up and no extra waste.
 I prefer using a glass dish.
 It’s resistant for an acid marinade, dishwasher-friendly, and won’t hold on to any smells.